Configuration

 Required: Yes (unless specified in CLI)

-Number of times to execute each test configuration.
+Number of times to execute each run configuration.
 Multiple runs allow for statistical analysis of results.

 execution: